Back to the Homepage

 Short history of engineering before computers

-The exhibits were presented in London, Berlin, San Francisco, Slubice, Trento etc, as well from 2007 until 2018 at The Cagliari Festival Scienza.
+The exhibitions took place in London, Berlin, San Francisco, Slubice, Trento etc, and from 2007 until 2018 at The Cagliari Festival Scienza.

 Download the presentation of the communication exhibit by Nicola Marras